Aldo Rossi: Career

 He began his professional career at the studio of Ignazio Gardella in 1956, moving on to the studio of Marco Zanuso.
 In 1963 also he began teaching, firstly as an assistant to Ludovico Quaroni (1963) at the school of urban planning in Arezzo, then to Carlo Aymonino at the Institute of Architecture in Venice.
 In 1965, he was appointed lecturer at the Polytechnic University of Milan, and the following year he published The Architecture of the City, which soon became a classic of architectural literature.

 His professional career, initially dedicated to architectural theory and small building work took a huge leap forward when Aymonino allowed Rossi to design part of the Monte Amiata complex in the Gallaratese quarter of Milan.
 In 1971, he won the design competition for the extension of the San Cataldo Cemetery in Modena, which made him internationally famous.
+The work was representative of Rossi's repetitive postmodernist design, but was also representative of a common objection to Rossi's work: that it focused too much on "monumental collectivity" over individualism.

 After suspension from teaching in Italy in those politically troubled times, he moved to ETH Zurich, occupying the chair in architectural design from 1971 to 1975.

 In 1973, he was director of the International Architecture Section at the XV Milan Triennial Exhibition of Decorative Arts and Modern Architecture, where he presented, among others, his student Arduino Cantafora.
 Rossi's design ideas for the exhibition are explained in the International Architecture Catalogue and in a 16mm documentary Ornament and crime directed by Luigi Durissi and produced along with Gianni Braghieri and Franco Raggi.
 In 1975, Rossi returned to the teaching profession in Italy, teaching architectural composition in Venice.

 In 1979, he was made a member of the prestigious Academy of Saint Luke.
 Meanwhile, there was international interest in his skills.
 He taught at several universities in the United States, including Cooper Union in New York City and Cornell University in Ithaca (New York State).
 At Cornell, he participated in the Institute for Architecture and Urban Studies joint venture with New York's Museum of Modern Art, travelling to China and Hong Kong and attending conferences in South America.